ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ##Implementation Details

 In this section we mention a few implementation details, for more details see the source code documentation.
-At present the documentation is done in the Java-Doc style and not in the Doxygen format.
-The reason for that is that Netbeans is mainly devoted to Java programming.
-Yet, this is sufficiently good if you are not planning to generate HTML documentation from the code.
+At present the documentation is done in the Java-Doc style that is successfully accepted by Doxygen with the Doxygen option <i>JAVADOC_AUTOBRIEF</i> set to <i>YES</i>.
+The generated documentation is located in the
+<big>./doxygen/</big> folder of the project.

 The code contains the following important source files:
 * <big>ATries.hpp</big> - contains the common abstract class parent for all possible Trie classes